kaia-cochran/microscope-image-analysis-pipeline/README.md

 # microscope-image-analysis-pipeline
 A pipeline to estimate proportion of cell death in fluorescence microscopy images.
-Code is written in Python for Jupyter Notebook, and uses FIJI to open .lof files in a readble format.
+Code is written in Python for Jupyter Notebook, and uses FIJI macros to open .lof files in a readble format.

 Conda activate mica_env before opening Jupyter!
 Run rename_files.ipynb  and move_lofs.ipnyb (if necessary) before running the main pipeline script